-In Bible Study the other day, we are studying Luke chapter four.
-Satan tempts Jesus (in the wilderness 40 days), Satan says to Jesus, bow down and worship me and I can give you all this.
-I know he is the father of lies, was that a lie?
-Could he have given Jesus all…?
-If Jesus had bowed to him, Or was it a trick/lie and he hadn’t any authority to offer Jesus the world???
-One lady said, he has power over the earth (at this time temporarily) and he did have authority and could do what he says.
+Question: In Bible study the other day, we were studying Luke chapter four.
+Satan tempts Jesus in the wilderness for 40 days.
+Satan says to Jesus, “Bow down and worship me, and I can give you all this.”
+I know he is the father of lies, so was that a lie?
+Could he have given Jesus all if Jesus had bowed to him, or was it a trick/lie, and he hadn’t any authority to offer Jesus the world?

-Which then brought up another question: Does Satan need authority from God to do anything to the people and earth?
+Which then brought up another question: Does Satan need authority from God to do anything to the people and to the earth?
 Is that true?
-Or as this lady said, Satan gets authority from God, Only when pertaining to Christians believers.
-Satan does not have to get permission from God, when dealing with unbelievers?
+Or as one lady said, Satan gets authority from God only when pertaining to Christians believers.
+But Satan does not have to get permission from God when dealing with unbelievers? -Tammy

 If you think about the word “authority,” it comes from the word “author.”
 We know from Genesis 1 that God is the Author of the entire universe (including Satan himself)!
 Remember, Satan is an angel, created by God.
 Satan is not divine.
 He is not God’s equal.
 The closest Satan comes to being an author is by twisting what God has done, and turning it into sin.
 He’s the author of lies.

 “All authority comes from God, and those in position of authority have been placed there by God” (Romans 13:1).
 I take this to refer to human authority.
 Now, notice what Jesus told his disciples in Matthew 28: “All authority in heaven and earth has been given to…” who?
 Me!
 Therefore, no authority that God has given has been given to Satan.
 So any authority that Satan exercises was taken, not given.
 He is, by definition, unauthorized!

 What Kind of Authority Does Satan Exercise?